 Days of rain gave way to a sunny Saturday in Caseville.
 It was a marvelous day to be out on the water.
 I met up with Captain Tom and his crew, Kathy and Maggi down at the Caseville Municipal Harbor.
 The tour boat, The Lady of the Lake was tied up at the end of the dock.
 It was an easy step over her stern to board and she already had about a dozen guests settling in.
 Some had brought their own coolers of their favorite cocktails or craft beer.
 Others were putting on sunscreen for the trip.
 The anticipation and excitement were high as this was the first venture to Charity Island for all to the passengers, myself included.

 As the clock ticked close to 4 pm, Captain Tom welcomed all aboard.
 He gave safety instructions about the boat and how to use life jackets.
-He then gave a few details of what to expect during the trip.
+Next, he then gave a few details of what to expect during the trip.
+The weather is a factor in any cruise.
 With the wind coming out of the east from Lake Huron we were going to have 1 to 2-foot waves so it was best to stay seated while we were underway.
 Finally, the captain and crew cast us off the dock and we were rumbling out of the harbor waving to folks along Caseville’s break wall.

 The Trip Out to Charity Island

 The Lady of the Lakes comfortability cruises at about 11 knots which means that the 10 mile trip from Caseville to the island takes about an hour.
 Once out of the harbor you can see the expansive sandy shore from Oak Point to the north to the tip of Sand Point in the south.
-As you travel further out into the Bay you will be amazed at the number of wind turbines that seem to dominate the horizon behind Caseville.
+As we travel further out into the Bay you will be amazed at the number of wind turbines that seem to dominate the horizon outside of Caseville.

 The Charity Island Marina

 Looking around the harbor I noted that it is a feat of engineering.
 I learned that the owner, Robert Wiltse, bought the island in 1993 for development.
 They envisioned 24 exclusive homes across the island.
 The first phase of the project was to take 60,000 pounds of dynamite to blast out this harbor.
 It took 16 weeks to carve out the marina and connect it to the lake by a channel.
-While the housing development never occurred, the small harbor remains quite in use.
-It like a tropical lagoon as trees grow close to the water’s edge.
+While the housing development never occurred, the small harbor is a quiet reminder of what could have been.
+It is like a tropical lagoon as trees grow close to the water’s edge.